-^a The 1,4-Dioxane standard is a RCRA-permitted Groundwater Protection Standard.
+^a The 1,4-dioxane standard is a RCRA-permitted Groundwater Protection Standard.

-^b The MCL for nonvolatile beta activity (pCi/L or pCi/mL) equivalent to 4 mrem/yr varies according to which specific beta emitters are present in the sample.
-At SRS this value equates to 50 pCi/L.
+^b The PFAS standard is an EPA Drinking Water Lifetime Health Advisory Limit (ng/L) ^c The MCL for nonvolatile beta activity (pCi/L or pCi/mL) equivalent to 4 mrem/yr varies according to which specific beta emitters are present in the sample.
+At SRS, this value equates to 50 pCi/L.

-^c At R Area, strontium-90 is sampled every two years.
+^d At R Area, strontium-90 is sampled every two years.
 It was last sampled in 2020.